caphesuagey/rodingolodin.github.io/content/resume.md

 * Email: [contact@sergeyrodin.com](mailto:contact@sergeyrodin.com)

 ## Work experience

+### Senior technical writer | Phantom (April 2025) - present | Remote, Vietnam

+Continuing my journey into blockchain technical writing as part of the Customer Happiness team at Phantom wallet—the most user-friendly crypto wallet I've ever used.

+Responsibilities:

+* Monitored Ada chatbot conversations daily to identify content gaps and improve both automated responses and support documentation.
+* Wrote new Help Center articles for chatbot and human-assisted support, including day-one documentation for new features—the first of its kind at Phantom.
+* Updated the internal style guide and edited existing articles to align with Microsoft Style Guide standards.
+* Conducted a comprehensive content audit of the knowledge base, archiving outdated articles to improve accuracy and discoverability.
+* Reviewed UX copy for new features to ensure clarity, consistency, and alignment with brand voice.
+* Reported UX issues and submitted bugs to enhance product usability and end-user experience.

 ### Senior technical writer | Sky Mavis (Feb 2023 - Nov 2024) | Ho Chi Minh City, Vietnam